 About Interfaith Marriages

 Interfaith Marriages is a wedding officiant service based in Washington, DC.
-Dr. Mike Ghouse, the company’s owner, is a member of the American Marriage Ministries which specializes in marrying couples of different religions.
-He adopts an open approach to creating ceremonies by blending each partner’s traditions, whether they are Muslim, Jewish, Christian, Buddhist, Hindu, or non-religious.
-Mike believes in curating a meaningful experience for all couples who are committed to one another.
+Dr. Mike Ghouse, the company’s owner, is a member of the American Marriage Ministries.
+Which specializes in marrying couples of different religions.
+He adopts an open approach to creating ceremonies by blending each partner’s traditions.
+Whether they are Muslim, Jewish, Christian, Buddhist, Hindu, or non-religious.
+Mike believes in curating a meaningful experience for all couples who commit to one another.

-Mike Ghouse says: “Marriage is the most important milestone of your love relationship; indeed, it expresses a commitment to the connection between you two.
-When you take the bold step to become one regardless of your origins, faiths, races, cultures, and ethnicities, you must be appreciated and applauded.
+Mike Ghouse says: “Marriage is the most important milestone of your love relationship, indeed.
+It expresses a commitment to the connection between you two.
+When you take the bold step to become one regardless of your origins, faiths, races, cultures, and ethnicities.
+You must appreciate and applaud.
 You are setting a new standard on how to live-in harmony despite your inherent differences.
-You are practicing genuine pluralism, i.e., respecting the otherness of the other and accepting the given (God/Nature) uniqueness.
+They are practicing genuine pluralism, i.e., respecting the otherness of the other and accepting the given (God/Nature) uniqueness.

 Marriage is a union of two individuals for happiness and harmonious living.

 “Every living organism has a built-in GPS that brings two individuals together, and from a religious perspective, it is the creator who puts love between two individuals.

 “I bless to have officiated secular and religious ceremonies incorporating both the couple’s traditions with their respective input and final approval.
 Whether it is Jewish-Christian, Hindu-Christian, Bahai-Jewish, Hindu Jewish, Atheist-Jain, or other combinations, the bride and groom and their families feel elated and enjoy the sense of marriage in full.